Jonathan Olfert

 If we pull this off, we'll eat like kings.

 By day I crunch spreadsheets in the nonprofit sector.
 By night, I write paleofiction, fantasy, sci-fi, and the occasional horror.
 My short stories have appeared in professional markets like Beneath Ceaseless Skies, Dark Recesses Press, and Lightspeed.
-I hail from Alberta; I live in Atlantic Canada with my wife, our kids, and a cataclysmically dysfunctional cat.
+I hail from Alberta; I live in Atlantic Canada with my partner, our kids, and an approximation of a cat.

 • I keep an up-to-date list of links to my published work, most of it free to read.
 Stone Age fantasy is marked with a helpful 🍖